Chestnut45/cityscape/README.md

 ### Lighting:

 Traditional deferred shading with light volume proxy geometry is used due to the large number of lights in the scene.
-I considered implementing tiled deferred or clustered deferred shading to remove all of the unnecessary extra gBuffer reads per fragment, but this proved difficult without the use of compute shaders.
+I considered implementing tiled deferred or clustered deferred shading to remove all of the unnecessary extra gBuffer reads per fragment, but it proved too difficult in the timeframe available.

 There are 2 main directional lights (sun + moon), and ~400 point lights (at night, when the streetlights are on).

 ### Building Shapes:

 Each building is generated story by story, face by face.
-Texture offsets are procedurally generated for each face based on constructor arguments and rng.
+Texture offsets into the main building atlas are procedurally generated for each face based on constructor arguments and rng.

 ## Other Considerations: